Acute Stress Checklist for Children

 Completing the full-length measure takes about 5-10 minutes.

-Brief (3- or 6-item) screener versions are also available, in English and Spanish.
+Brief (three- or six-item) screener versions are also available, in English and Spanish.

-It is designed as self-report but can be read to children ages 8 to 10 or if reading comprehension is a concern.
+It is designed as self-report but can be read to children ages eight to 10 or if reading comprehension is a concern.

 Available Only to ISTSS Members